tariqhawis/tmchecker/README.md

 # agentchecker

-Python script useful for cheking the connectivity status between a server and an agent
+A simple python script which is useful for checking the connectivity status between a server and an agent.